kubernetes/kubeadm/vagrant/spec/README.md

       etcd:
         version: <string (optional, default v3.2.17), defines the version of etcd binaries to be installed - only external etcd - >
+      kubeadm:
+        apiVersion: <string (optional, default v1alpha1), defines API version to use for the kubeadm.conf file - >
+        token: <string (optional, default abcdef.0123456789abcdef), defines the token string to use for kubeadm init and join - >
 ```

 ## kind: MachineSet